uxlfoundation/oneAPI-spec/source/elements/oneMKL/source/domains/blas/omatcopy_batch.rst

       Number of columns for each matrix B. Must be at least 0.

    alpha
       Scaling factor for the matrix transpose or copy operation.
+See :ref:`value_or_pointer` for more details.

    a
       Array holding the matrices A. Must have size at least